 Here are a few of our favorite kitchen color ideas:

 Always sophisticated and serene, navy is an unexpected trend in today’s kitchen color ideas.
 Like a sleek, dark suit with a crisp white shirt and brown shoes, navy cabinets are gorgeous with white and wood finishes.
 Accents of gray or gold add another layer of drama in the form of hardware and lighting fixtures.

 Updating your backsplash is also a super-simple way to introduce navy.
-Try modern painted subway tile, or mosaic or patterned tiles.
+Try modern painted subway tiles, or mosaic or patterned tiles.
 And don’t forget to accessorize.
 Navy chair cushions or bar stools would be a terrific addition to your gorgeous updated kitchen.

 Dual Tone Yellow (Sunny Yellow)